simoninns/Ear-Defenders/README.md

 * Infill: 15%
 * Supports: None

+The ear shell should be stuffed with acoustic foam (although just about any soft foam or other material will do).
+Simply cut some foam with scissors and push into the ear cups after the ear-muffs have been clipped in place.

 ### T-Mount
+* Number required: 2
 * Material: Prusament PETG (Jet Black)
 * Layer: 0.20mm (Quality)
 * Infill: 25%
 * Supports: None

 ### Headband
+* Number required: 1
 * Material: Prusament PETG (Jet Black)
 * Layer: 0.20mm (Quality)
 * Infill: 25%
 * Supports: Everywhere

 ### Ear muff
+* Number required: 2
 * Material: Fillamentum Flexfill 98A (Traffic Black)
 * Layer: 0.20mm (Quality)
 * Infill: 5%
 * Supports: None

+If you don't have TPU filament available it's possible to print this part in PETG too, only it won't be quite as comfortable (but it still works to isolate your ears).

 # Author